Use essential oils to make your room smell good without a diffuser

 Transfer to the container before it solidifies completely.

-✅ Essential oils set to give a lovely fragrance to your home.
+✅ This set of essential oils will give a lovely fragrance to your home.

-How to use essential oils to scent a room?
+How to use essential oils to add a fresh scent to your room?
 Any tips?